Anki2212/traffic-analysis-dashboard/README.md

 # Network Traffic Analysis and Resource Allocation

-This repository contains a data analysis and machine learning project focused on network traffic analysis and resource allocation.
-The project includes both a Python-based analysis and an interactive dashboard developed using Streamlit.
+This project presents a data-driven approach to analyzing network traffic patterns and optimizing resource allocation using data analytics and machine learning techniques.
+It includes both exploratory analysis and an interactive dashboard developed using Streamlit.

 ---